PuskasTamas/Bikerental/README.md

 and it even contains the information of maintenances of bikes.

 ### Auto install the database with desktop application
-First you have to save all files and directories to SOMEWHERE on your computer.
+1. First you have to save all files and directories to a folder SOMEWHERE on your computer.
-Run **Bikerental.exe** desktop application on Windows.
+2. Run **Bikerental.exe** desktop application on Windows.
 It builds up the database completely with your paths and datas.
+It creates backup agent files with timestamps in their names, too.

 ### Manually install the database
 The *Create Bikerental database.md* describes the order in which the files should be run